-For those who enjoy train photography and treat it as a very serious activity (or even a fun one), it certainly must’ve been a bit of a jolt for it to all suddenly have to stop.
-There’s no doubt about it – railway photographers up and down the country are eagerly waiting for the date when they can return to photographing classic trains again.
+For those who enjoy train photography and treat it as a very serious activity, it certainly must have been a bit of a jolt for it to all suddenly have to stop.
+All railway photographers up and down the country are eagerly waiting when they can return to photographing classic trains again.

 Some heritage railway organisations only survived thanks to the generosity of others.
 For example, the Swanage Railway in Dorset lost £2 million in revenue and had to abandon a project creating much-needed sheds for their carriages.
 In 2020, passenger numbers fell by 58,000 – meaning revenue was hit in a big way.
 However, thanks to the Swanage Railway’s Save our Service Appeal, they survived, raising an amazing £360,000.
-It’s likely that many more appeals will need to be set up so that other heritage organisations can attempt to recoup some of their losses.
-Going forward, one of the best ways you’ll be able to offer support is to use their services as soon as they reopen, and encourage others to do the same.
+It’s likely that many more appeals will be needed to be set up.
+Other heritage organisations can then attempt to recoup some of their losses.
+One of the best ways you’ll be able to offer support is to use their services as soon as they reopen.
+Also encourage others to do the same.

 Enjoying heritage trains is an important part of many people’s schedule and something they’ve been missing a lot.
-Hopefully the break away from it has been used wisely by the heritage companies and they manage to make a good recovery from the very difficult months they’ve had to endure.
-No doubt, they can’t wait to get people back on the trains, and travellers can look forward to the journeys once again.
+Let’s hope they manage to make a good recovery from the very difficult months they’ve had to endure.
+No doubt, they can’t wait to get people back on the trains.
+Travellers can also look forward to the journeys once again.

 So, all of you railway photographers can rejoice that you should have a date in sight soon!
 I certainly will be out to my two local heritage railways, the South Devon Railway and Dartmouth Steam Railway.